logicalclocks/machine-learning-api/docs/model-registry/quickstart.md

 ### Guide Notebooks

-This guide is based on a [series of notebooks](https://github.com/logicalclocks/hops-examples/tree/master/notebooks/ml/hsml), which is available in the Deep Learning Demo Tour Project on Hopsworks.
+This guide is based on a [series of notebooks](https://github.com/logicalclocks/hops-examples/tree/master/notebooks/ml), which are available in the Deep Learning Demo Tour Project on Hopsworks.

 ### Connection, Project and Model Registry